eugenetriguba/low-level-programming/computer-architecture.md

 | Multitasking: any program can execute any instruction | Protection Rings |
 | Multitasking: programs are not isolated from one another | Visual Memory |

+### Registers

+Registers are a processor's own memory cells.
+They are a modern extension of the [von Neumann Architecture](./computer-architecture.md#von-neumann-architecture) which allow the CPU to augment how slow fetching from memory is.
+However, there are usually not very many of them, as least compared to main or secondary memory.
+Programmers work with general purpose registers most of the time since they are interchangable and can be used in many different commands.

+Naturally you may ask then, why not add more registers then?
+However, there are several reasons engineers prefer other ways of speeding up computations:
+  - Registers are far more expensive.
+  - Instructions encode the register's number as part of their codes.
+So to address more registers, the instructions have to grow in size.
+  - Registers add complexity to the circuits to address them.
+More complex circuits are harder to speed up.
+It is not easy to set up a large register file to work on 5 GHz.

+In the worst case, the use of registers could slow down computers since everything has to be fetched into registers before the computations are made and flushed into memory after.

 ## References

 [1] I. Zhirkov, Low-level programming, 1st ed.
 Saint Petersburg: Apress, 2017.